fblettner/fblettner.github.io/docs/jdedwards/jdedwards.md

 ---

 ## JD Edwards
-Oracle’s JD Edwards software meets the demands for a modern and simplified user experience.
-Our purpose-built applications are aligned to how your users work.
-Integrated with digital technologies, our innovative approach increases productivity enabling your company to work smarter, faster, and ultimately achieve more.
+Oracle’s JD Edwards EnterpriseOne is an integrated applications suite of comprehensive enterprise resource planning software that combines business value, standards-based technology, and deep industry experience into a business solution with a low total cost of ownership.